Religion in Senegal: Islam

 Tijanism (Tarîqah Tijâniyyah) is the most important Sufi brotherhood in Senegal.
 In Senegal, the principal holy city of Tijanism is Tivouane, the home of marabout Malick Sy (d.
 1922).
 Sy left a legacy of pacifist teachings.
-Il y a aussi Sokone Avec El Hadji Amadou Déme (1895-1973).
-Kaolack is another important city, for being the seat of marabout Baye Niass (1900-1975) who also taught a pacifist message.
-The first propagators were Oumar Tall who tried to lead a holy war (1852-1864) against the French and Mouhammadoul Hâmet BA.
+Il y a aussi Sokone Avec El Hadji Amadou Déme (1895–1973).
+Kaolack is another important city, for being the seat of marabout Baye Niass (1900–1975) who also taught a pacifist message.

+The first propagators were Oumar Tall who tried to lead a holy war (1852–1864) against the French and Mouhammadoul Hâmet BA.
 After the 2002 general census of the Senegalese population, the followers of Tijianism constitute around 60% of all Senegalese, making it the most represented brotherhood in the country.

-The Mouride constitute one of the most important brotherhoods in Senegal, and the most important Sufi brotherhood in Sub-Saharan Africa.
+The Mouride Order constitute one of the most important brotherhoods in Senegal, and the most important Sufi brotherhood in Sub-Saharan Africa.
 The religious center of Mourides is the city of Touba, which houses one of the largest mosques in Africa.
 The founder of the Mouride brotherhood is Marabout Ahmadou Bamba (1853–1927).
 Each year, the Mourides commemorate the exile of Bamba during Magal, celebrated in the holy city of Touba.
 Each year, not less than two million people make this pilgrimage.
 Mourides constitute around 28% of the Senegalese population.

 The Qadiriyya brotherhood is the oldest in Senegal, founded by the Sufi mystic Abd al Qadir al-Jilani in the 12th century.
 Qadiriyya constitute around 6% of the Senegalese population.

 Shia Islam is the dominant religion among the Lebanese community of Senegal.
 Since the 1970s, the number of native Senegalese Shi'i Muslims has been growing significantly.
 They belong to organizations such as Mozdahir.

 Christianity

-Our Lady of Victories Cathedral is an important Christian landmark in Dakar.
+Our Lady of Victories Cathedral is an important Christian church in Dakar.

 Primarily found in the west and south of Senegal, particularly in the Casamance region, they are also found in the large cities, such as Dakar and Saint-Louis.
 Senegalese Christians have a site of pilgrimage at Popenguine.
 The Dakar Cathedral was constructed at the beginning of the 20th century by father Daniel Brottier, founder of the Orphelins Apprentis d'Auteuil.

 Protestantism is equally represented, among others, by the Protestant Church in Senegal.